iamdempa/challenge/README.md

 make test
 ```

-To make the endpoint testing more easier and before going for deployment, above command create 3 different instances (Docker containers, not Pods) of the application for each customer.
+To make the endpoint testing more easier and before going for KUBERNETES deployment (live), above command create 3 different instances (Docker containers, not Pods) of the application for each customer and test the endpoints of each customer.
+This can be Considered as pre-deployment testing.

+**Since we are adhering to the Sigle-Tenant approach, we are limited to only test the endpoint for 2 positive and 1 negative case**

+**Unlike in a multi-tenancy mode, we could write variety of test cases for different scenarios for different users**

 Note: You can also execute into the docker container and test the api endpoint like below: